commonhaus/foundation/agreements/bootstrapping/bootstrapping.md

 Date of Signed Commit: [Insert Date Here]

-For organizations with a legal department, a digitally signed PDF of this document may be submitted as an alternative, providing a formal record of agreement without necessitating public disclosure of personal information.
+For organizations with a legal department, a digitally signed PDF of this document may be submitted as an alternative.